TeamRizu/outfox-wikijs/dev/actors/actortypes/model/Model-LoadingMoreBones.md

 ---
 title: Loading Additional Bones
-weight: 1
+description:
+published: true
+date: 2023-05-19T23:51:11.351Z
+tags:
+editor: markdown
+dateCreated: 2023-05-16T06:15:15.942Z
 ---

-Starting on [Project OutFox Alpha 4.1](/releases/A4.1), Models can now load more than one bone at a time to playback different animations on demand.
+Starting on [Project OutFox Alpha 4.1](/en/releases/A41), Models can now load more than one bone at a time to playback different animations on demand.
 For this, it is suggested to separate the bone animation data to a separate text file, to not have repeat model data on each animation file, the parser already deals with the job of only loading bone data.

 To add a new animation to the model, use the `LoadBones` command.
 It requires a name for the animation, and a relative path to the animation file.